Chapter Five

 A young Chinese American named David was also working on the place.
 The given name, David, placed him in the same category as myself.
 A good person, a hard worker, worthy of respect, intelligent, funny, amiable, a friend to one and all, but not necessarily a pillar of the community in the sense that Mr. Lo was.
 Being a Mr. came with responsibility.
 Mr. Lo made the wheels go round.

 David occasionally worked on the Second Avenue place.
 One evening an attractive woman with curly black hair named Maxine knocked on the door inquiring if there might be a vacancy.
 She noticed the place looked empty.
-I introduced myself and suggested she come back the next day.
-The next day I was working on the upstairs apartment and David was working on the stairway.
+Harry introduced himself and suggested she come back the next day.
+The next day he was working on the upstairs apartment and David was working on the stairway.
 Maxine knocked on the downstairs door and David let her in.
 “Is Harry here?”

 “Upstairs.”

-We talked for a while and I showed her around.
-Not long after she left and Jan dropped by with a few of my things.
+They talked a while and he showed her around.
+Not long after she left and Jan dropped by with a few of his things.
 “Is Harry here?”

 “Upstairs”.

 Jan departed and a short while later Marilyn showed up.
 “Upstairs”.
-When She left I was working on the shower and realized David was standing in the doorway looking at me.
+When She left Harry was working on the shower and realized David was leaning against the doorway.

 “You must be good with your tongue” he said.